rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

    sequenceDiagram
      participant Site
      participant Supervision system
-     Note over Site: An alarm is suspended/unsuspended Site->>Supervision system: Alarm message
+     Note over Site: An alarm is suspended<br/>or unsuspended Site->>Supervision system: Alarm message

 1. An alarm message is sent to the supervision system with the status of the alarm (that suspension is activated/deactivated)